Paris Tips: Daytripping to Marie Antoinette’s Petit Trianon at Versailles

 Walk this way

 Stay on the path!
-Legend has it that back in 1903 two English women brazenly took a short cut and ended up time trekking back to the 18th century.
+Legend has it that back in 1903 two English school teachers, Charlotte Anne Moberly and Eleanor Jourdain brazenly took a short cut and ended up time trekking back to the 18th century.
+“Everything suddenly looked unnatural, therefore unpleasant; even the trees seemed to become flat and lifeless, like wood worked in tapestry.”
+Jourdain reported.
 So for the love of your pocket-sized technology, stay with your group!

 Keeping it real